Rhizosphere: Competition

-The competition between plants due to released exudates is dependent upon geometrical properties, which determine the capacity of interception of exudates from any point in relation to the plants’ roots, and physicochemical properties, which determine the capacity of each root to take up exudates in the area.
-Geometrical properties are the density of roots, root diameter, and distribution of the roots and physicochemical properties are exudation rate, decay rate of exudates, and the properties of the environment that affect diffusion.
+The competition between plants due to released exudates is dependent upon geometrical properties, which determine the capacity of interception of exudates from any point on the plant's roots, and physicochemical properties, which determine the capacity of each root to take up exudates in the area.
+Geometrical properties are the density of roots, root diameter, and distribution of the roots.
+Physicochemical properties are exudation rate, decay rate of exudates, and the properties of the environment that affect diffusion.
 These properties define the rhizosphere of roots and the likelihood that plants can directly compete with neighbors.

 Plants and soil microflora indirectly compete against one another by tying up limiting resources, such as carbon and nitrogen, into their biomass.
 This competition can occur at varying rates due to the ratio of carbon to nitrogen in detritus and the ongoing mineralization of nitrogen in the soil.
-Mycorrhizae and heterotrophic soil microorganisms compete for both carbon and nitrogen depending upon which is limiting at the time, which itself heavily depends on the species, scavenging abilities, and the environmental conditions affecting nitrogen input.
-Plants are less successful at uptake of organic nitrogen, such as amino acids, than the soil microflora that exist in the rhizosphere.
-This informs other mutualistic relationships formed by plants with relation to nitrogen uptake.
+Mycorrhizae and heterotrophic soil microorganisms compete for both carbon and nitrogen, depending upon which is limiting at the time, which heavily depends on the species, scavenging abilities, and the environmental conditions affecting nitrogen input.
+Plants are less successful at the uptake of organic nitrogen, such as amino acids than the soil microflora that exists in the rhizosphere.
+This informs other mutualistic relationships formed by plants around nitrogen uptake.

-Competition over other resources, such as oxygen in limited environments, are directly affected by the spatial and temporal locations of species and the rhizosphere.
-In methanotrophs, proximity to higher density roots and the surface are important and help to determine where they are dominant over heterotrophs in rice paddies.
+Competition over other resources, such as oxygen in limited environments, is directly affected by the spatial and temporal locations of species and the rhizosphere.
+In methanotrophs, proximity to higher-density roots and the surface is important and helps determine where they dominate over heterotrophs in rice paddies.

-The weak connection between the various channels of energy is important in regulation in the populations of both predator and prey and the availability of resources to the biome.
-Strong connections between resource-consumer and consumer-consumer create coupled systems of oscillators which are then determined by the nature of the available resources.
+The weak connection between the various energy channels is essential in regulating predator and prey populations and the availability of resources to the biome.
+Strong connections between resource-consumer and consumer-consumer create coupled systems of oscillators, which are then determined by the nature of the available resources.
 These systems can then be considered cyclical, quasi-periodic, or chaotic.